Scared of red lipstick? Here’s how to work your way up to the perfect red pout

 Feeling a little braver?
-Let’s try something glossy, sometimes the sheeny texture of a gloss can feel like less of a statement than a perfectly drawn on velvet mouth.
-These glosses from Nars pack a serious pigment punch and are a great way to try your first bold red.
+Let’s try something glossy, sometimes the sheeny texture of a gloss can feel like less of a statement than a perfectly drawn-on velvet mouth.
+The glosses from Nars pack a serious pigment punch and are a great way to try your first bold red.

 Well, you’ve made it this far?

 Now you’re ready for the power players.
-Here’s my top three and they can’t be dialled down, they demand attention…
+Here are my top three and they can’t be dialled down, they demand attention…

 MAC’s Ruby Woo is a classic.
 This could never be discontinued or there would be riots in the streets.
 The ultimate pigmented, matte, blue-toned red.
 Not for the faint-hearted or for chapped lips.

-Or try this is Chanel on, it makes you feel like a Bond girl or a 1950’s film star when you take it out and reapply – and that is exactly how the right shade of red should make you feel.
-Take out on the bus and reapply at will.
+If that’s not for you, try Chanel on, it makes you feel like a Bond girl or a 1950s film star when you take it out and reapply – and that is exactly how the right shade of red should make you feel.
+Take it out on the bus and reapply at will.
 I adore the name of this lipstick too, as it hones in on that rebellious feeling of wearing red lipstick.
-This has a more satiny finish than the others so more comfortable to wear if you’re not a fan of a matte finish.
+This has a more satiny finish than the others so is more comfortable to wear if you’re not a fan of a matte finish.